 Surveys and Results

-To date The Under 17 Car Club Charitable Trust has undertaken 3 surveys of its ex-members, with a further survey for 2016 in-progress.
+To date The Under 17 Car Club Charitable Trust has undertaken 3 surveys of its ex-members.
 These surveys are made available below:

 While developing and maintaining an awareness of other driver education activity aimed at our target group both in the UK and Overseas, and of academic and governmental publications internationally, our own activity is primarily empirical and based on those engaged with our work.
 This provides us with a continually evolving sample group and the ability to report achievement on an extended longitudinal basis.
 Our evidence now extends to cover experiences over more than ten years.